tr3ee/goutils/README.md

 ```
 if it works properly, Congrats! you can now do something awesome.

-Otherwise,run the command `go get` under the folder of `hello-world.go`
+Otherwise,run the command `go get` under the directory of `hello-world.go`

 ## License